-Prior to the 2015 season, Horton was promoted to associate head coach and offensive coordinator.
-He is entering his sixth season overseeing the running backs.
+With 34 years of collegiate coaching experience, including seven as a head coach, Jeff Horton begins his seventh season at San Diego State. n Prior to the 2015 season, Horton was promoted to associate head coach and offensive coordinator.
+He is entering his seventh season overseeing the running backs.

 In his previous four seasons on The Mesa, he served as assistant head coach and running backs coach.

-The 2015 Aztecs had 10 straight games with at least 200 yards rushing to close the season.
+The 2015 Aztecs made history, yielding the most rushing yards in school history (3,266) and producing two 1,000-yard rushers for the first time in program history.
+The team also had 10 straight games with at least 200 yards rushing to close the season.

 Under his guidance, SDSU ran for 2,000 yards as a team and produced a 1,000-yard rusher for the sixth year in a row in 2015.